claceio/docs/content/docs/Configuration/security/index.md

 These can be specified in a client config file or can be set in the CLI command line.
 All other config entries are ignored by the Clace client.
 Note that to connect to a Clace server over HTTP remotely, the server needs to be bound to the all interface(0.0.0.0), see [here]({{< ref "networking" >}}).

-If server_uri is set to the https endpoint and the Clace server is running with a self-signed certificate, set `skip_cert_check = true` in config or pass `--skip_cert_check=true` in client commands to disable the TLS certificate check.
+If server_uri is set to the https endpoint and the Clace server is running with a self-signed certificate, set `skip_cert_check = true` in config or pass `--skip-cert-check=true` in client commands to disable the TLS certificate check.

 ## Application Security